geodynamics/pylith/examples/2d/box/README.md

 ## Step03: Simple shear with Dirichlet and Neumann boundary conditions

 The same problem as Step02 but with Neumann (traction) boundary conditions replacing the Dirichlet boundary conditions on the +x and +y boundaries.
+Features used in this simulation include:

+* Static simulation
+* Neumann boundary conditions
+* UniformDB and SimpleDB spatial database for specifying values for properties and boundary conditions

 The simulation parameters are in the `pylithapp.cfg` and `step03_sheardisptract.cfg` files.

 To run the example:
 ```